Balsamic Grilled Salmon with Strawberry Avocado Salsa

 - Make the salsa: combine all of the ingredients in a bowl and mix well.
 Place into the fridge until you're ready to serve.

-- If grilling, heat your grill to 375-400 degrees.
+- Heat your grill to 375-400 degrees.
 I recommend using a foil packet to cook the salmon.
 Use a large piece of tin foil and place the salmon on top.
 Discard any remaining marinade.
 Fold up the sides and place another piece of foil on top to create a packet.
 Make sure the salmon is completely enclosed.
 Place the packet onto the grill and cook for 13-18 minutes until the salmon reaches an internal temperature of 145 degrees.
 Be sure to check it often to ensure it doesn't overcook.
 Let the salmon rest for 5 minutes, then serve topped with the salsa.